Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 All Month 1–2 protocol steps are maintained.
 One addition:

 Protocol continues with Cold & Hot Plasma.
-Sequencing is now strategically adjusted for maximum infection control:
+Sequencing is adjusted:

 Home Protocol — Daily Maintenance & Reinforcement